gwensyarefaputri/debuy/README.md

 ### 3. Configuration

 Create a file named `.env` in the root of the project directory.
-Add your configuration details to this file. **Replace the placeholder values with your actual data.**
+Copy the example below into this file and replace the placeholder values with your actual data.

-Note: The `.env` file contains sensitive information like API keys and private keys and should **not** be committed to version control.
+**Note**: The `.env` file contains sensitive information like API keys and private keys and should **not** be committed to version control.
 Ensure it is listed in your `.gitignore` file.

 ```env
 # .env example